-Sgt.
-John ‘Drew’ Stobbe, 31, US Army, was found dead at his off-post residence on May 1, 2016 in Killeen, Texas.
+Army Sgt.
+John ‘Drew’ Stobbe, 31, was found dead at his off-post residence on May 1, 2016 in Killeen, Texas.
 At the time of reporting, the Army indicated the incident was under investigation.
 Sgt.
 Stobbe’s home of record is listed as Beaverton, Oregon; he joined the Army in September 2004.
 Sgt.
 Stobbe was an M1 armor crewman assigned to the 1st Battalion, 8th Cavalry Regiment, 2nd Brigade Combat Team, 1st Cavalry Division at Fort Hood.
 He deployed three times to Iraq in support of Operation Iraqi Freedom and Operation New Dawn: December 2005 to November 2006, June 2008 to May 2009, and September 2010 to August 2011.
 The circumstances surrounding his death and official cause of death are unknown.

 He was a proud and capable Sergeant in the US Army, serving his country for over 11 years.
 Trained as a tanker, Drew loved the power and maneuverability of the M1-A2 Abrams tanks.
 He was a skillful instructor and respected leader of his crews.
 His service included three tours in Iraq and foreign posts in Germany and South Korea.
 He was stationed at Fort Hood, Texas at the time of his death.
 His abrupt and unforeseen death will not define Drew’s life or memory.
 While he left us all too early for reasons that elude our understanding, he knows the peace and love of our savior, Jesus Christ.
 In a very real sense, Drew was always ‘public property’ a child, boy, and man who loved all and was beloved by all. –Obituary

 Fort Hood soldier found dead in Killeen identified

 Highly decorated Beaverton soldier found dead